microsoft/hlsl-specs/proposals/NNNN-shader-execution-reordering.md

 ---------                           | ----------
 `Return: HitObject` | The `HitObject` that contains the result of the initialization operation.
 `uint RayFlags` | Valid combination of Ray flags as specified by `TraceRay`.
 Only defined ray flags are propagated by the system.
 `uint MissShaderIndex` | The miss shader index, used to calculate the address of the shader table record.
 The miss shader index must reference a valid shader table record.
-Only the bottom 16 bits of this value are used.
+Only the least significant 16 bits of this value are used.

 ---